Sanctifying the ordinary through prayer, work and study...

 Meditating upon the Holy rule of St. Benedict

 The Rule of St. Benedict, written in the sixth century, was and continues to be, the major guide for the Western monastic movement.
-Many disciples of Jesus followed Benedict’s holy Rule in ages past and many, including members of our community, continue to do so today.
-This deposit of spiritual wisdom is read and meditated upon daily by Benedictines all over the world... here’s our little artistic offering.
+Many disciples of Jesus followed Benedict’s holy Rule in ages past and many, including members of our community, continue to do so.
+Why not begin study of this treasury of spiritual wisdom to-day?

 About the Personal Ordinariate of the Chair of St. Peter